A snapshot of some of the most stunning places in Cornwall, from hidden beaches to ancient rock formations.

 Visitors to the National Trust site can visit various rooms inside the castle, including the map room where they can learn of mythical Cornish giants.
 Gardens full of unlikely and exotic plants plus a church dating back to the 12th century are also there to be seen.

 Groups of 15 or more will receive discounted rates for both castle entry tickets and combined castle and garden tickets.

 The Lost Gardens of Heligan are based near Mevagissey, and were created by members of the Cornish Tremayne family from the mid-18th century to the beginning of the 20th century.

-The gardens include rhododendrons and camellias, a series of lakes fed by a ram pump over 100 years old, flower and vegetable gardens, an Italian garden, and a wild area filled with subtropical tree ferns called The Jungle.
+The gardens include rhododendrons and camellias, a series of lakes fed by a ram pump which is more than 100 years old, flower and vegetable gardens, an Italian garden, and a wild area filled with subtropical tree ferns.

 The Mud Maid is a giant sleeping beauty sculpted by local artist Sue Hill, on the Woodland Walk.
 It was created to enhance the woodland experience, in a style following the fashion of Victorian ornamentation.